BlueHowl/HELMo-bilite/README.md

-# HELMo-bilite
+[School Project]</br>

-project de Barthélemy Quentin et Lopez Lopez Valentin
+HELMo-bilite is a duo project made by Barthélemy Quentin & Lopez Lopez Valentin</br>

+The point was to build a website for logistic purpose with c# using ASP.NET, Identity or even minifying tools like gulp</br>